elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 used in production.
 Please see the [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html) for properly deploying a secure instance.

-We’ll simply collect the repository and start the Docker containers.
+We'll simply collect the repository and start the Docker containers.

 * git clone: This copies the remote repository to your local machine into a folder called "elastic-container"
 * cd elastic-container: Changes into the "elastic-container" directory